 If you live in Washington and have been considering the purchase of a home, you probably already know that house values are on the rise.
-That’s been the big news story of the last couple of years.
-Home prices across Washington State have risen steadily, with double-digit gains in some cities during the last 12 months alone.
+That’s been the big news story of the recent past.
+Home prices across Washington State have risen steadily, with double-digit gains in some cities during over recent years.

-But mortgage rates recently dropped to their lowest point of the year, which will likely attract more buyers into the real estate market.
+But mortgage rates recently dropped to their lowest point ever recently, which will likely attract more buyers into the real estate market.
 When you combine this with the prospect of rising house prices, an argument could be made that now is the best time to buy a house in Washington.